 Similar to calcium, magnesium has blood pressure lowering effects.
 As such, it is recommended in high doses by DASH (500mg).
 Foods high in magnesium include nuts, whole grains and (yet again) green leafy vegetables.

-DASH is achievable only by consumption of plenty fruit and vegetables and whole grains while avoiding sugary, processed, fatty foods.
-While this may be a shock to the system for the fast food junkies out there, it is highly recommended for getting your health back on track!
+DASH is achievable only by consumption of plenty of fruit and vegetables and whole grains while avoiding sugary, processed, fatty foods.
+While this may be a shock to the system for the fast-food junkies out there, it is highly recommended for getting your health back on track!